ddprrt/ddprrt.github.io/_posts/2017-06-27-grid-concepts.md

 A fully flexible grid layout with no media queries at all. ([Pen](https://codepen.io/ddprrt/pen/EmLVYd))

 This is layouting heaven!
 Automatic layouting is also the one thing that is hugely different from the previous grid specification that's available from IE10 onwards.
-With the old spec you have to place each grid item on its own, otherwise all items would overlap on the first position.
+With the old spec you have to place each grid item explicitely on both x- and y- axis, otherwise all items would overlap on the first position.
 A little bit of extra work, but a good fallback if you have to support those browsers as well.
 Speaking of which …

 ## Using Grid layout now